HinaChoudhry/Pawfect-Pets/TESTING.md

 - [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used for checking errors in the CSS.
 There were [no errors](https://github.com/HinaChoudhry/Pawfect-Pets/blob/main/readme_images/validation/CSS%20validation.jpg) in the CSS files.
 - [JSHint](https://jshint.com/) was used to check for validity of the JavaScript.
 There were [no errors](https://github.com/HinaChoudhry/Pawfect-Pets/blob/main/readme_images/validation/js%20validation.jpg) in the JavaScript files.
 - For Python code, I used the in-built Gitpod linter to validate code.
 There are three warnings which I have not addressed for the following reasons.
 For lines that were too long in the migration files, these have been created by Django and the issue has been marked as a "won't fix" by the Django Team.
 For avoiding using null=True on string-based fields - this is to avoid having two values for a field if left blank, but as blank values are needed for forms, null affect the database storage.
 The unused imports are still required as they link up other parts of code that is needed for the code to work.
+I was also advised to use the [Pep8 Online](pep8online.com) validator and I ran all my relevant files through it.
+There were [no errors](https://github.com/HinaChoudhry/Pawfect-Pets/blob/main/readme_images/validation/Pep8%20validation.jpg) found in any of the files.

 ## User Story Tests